taixingbi/coding-test/git.md

 | version control system for tracking changes in computer files.
 The main point of Git is to manage projects, or a set of them when changes are made over time.
 It helps to track progress over time and coordinate work among several people on a project.  |  provides a web-based graphical interface.
 GitHub helps every team member to work together on the project from anywhere, making collaboration easy.  |

+#### 4. Explain the git push command.
+The Git push command is used to **push the content in a local repository to a remote repository**.
+After a local repository has been modified, a push is executed to share the modifications with remote team members.